 There may be times when the University must disclose some information about the student to a third party in order to provide supportive services.
 This information will be limited to only what is needed to ensure the supportive service is provided.
 When possible, the Deputy Title IX Coordinator will consult with the student regarding what and with whom the information will be shared prior to sharing the information.
 A determination of a Health and Safety Emergency under FERPA will take priority over supportive service privacy determinations.

-For supportive measures involving Oxford campus and Luxembourg students, contact the Interim Deputy Title IX Coordinator, Jaymee Lewis-Flenaugh at 104 Warfield, Miami University, Oxford, Ohio 45056, titleix@miamioh.edu (mailto:titleix@miamioh.edu) or at 513-529-1870.
+For supportive measures involving Oxford campus and Luxembourg students, contact Ms. Jaymee Lewis-Flenaugh, Deputy TIX Coordinator at 104 Warfield, Miami University, Oxford, Ohio 45056, titleix@miamioh.edu or at 513-529-1870.